xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

+11-20-2018 - Version Update: 1.0.2 - updated links in R code (https) + underlying code w. changes to MetaboAnalyst 4.09

 07-03-2018 - Addition of XCMS to MetaboAnalystR tutorial

 06-25-2018 - Publication of MetaboAnalystR in Bioinformatics

 06-13-2018 - Addition of case studies + unit-testing + 3D visualization with plotly

-05-25-2018 - Version Update: 1.0.1 - update underlying R code w. changes to MetaboAnalyst 4.09
+05-25-2018 - Version Update: 1.0.1 - updated underlying R code w. changes to MetaboAnalyst 4.09

 04-20-2018 - Submission to CRAN